WWS’ COVID-19 Updates*

 At WWS we will have three learning pods.
 Classes will not be combined.

-The decision for anyone to wear a mask in the classroom is a personal one that will be respected.
+Please note: The decision regarding individual requirements when choosing to wear a mask INDOORS OR OUTDOORS is a private and personal one that will be respected.

 New guidelines are in place for disposing of classroom garbage, recycling and organics in order to limit waste collection and protect the health and safety of our students, teachers and staff.
 ALL students will be asked to “pack-out” what they “pack-in”.